mhhussain24/stock-analysis/README.md

 ### Code to Describe Analysis
 #### To find the total daily volume we first set tickerVolumes as "Long."
 Then, we created a for loop to initialize volume to zero.
 We did this by setting "i" equal to "0 to 11" and then "tickerVolumes(i) = 0."
 We created another for loop to run through all the rows and increase the volume for each ticker by using code   "tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value."
 For the return, we use the formula "tickerEndingPrices(i) / tickerStartingPrices(i) - 1" for each ticker.
 In order to ensure we have the first and last row's of the selected ticker we want for each formula, we use "If Cells(i - 1, 1).Value <> tickers(tickerIndex) Then tickerStartingPrices(tickerIndex) = Cells(i, 6).Value End If" and  "If Cells(i + 1, 1).Value <> tickers(tickerIndex) Then tickerEndingPrices(tickerIndex) = Cells(i, 6).Value."
 The code runs asynchronously, so after each run the ticker index increases by one, and the code is run again for the next ticker.
 ### Run Time Comparison and Screenshots
 #### The execution times of the original script and refactored script differed a substantial amount.
 The refactored script ran much faster.
-Please see image below for the macro run for year 2017 and then for 2018.
-As you can see, the run time has been cut down significantly.
+Please see image below for the macro run for year 2017 and then for 2018 after refactoring the code.
+The run time has been cut down significantly.
 ##### Embed 2017 Image
 !
 [2017 Data](Resources/VBA_Challenge_2017.png)
 !
 [2018 Data](Resources/VBA_Challenge_2018.png)